-- 2002 – Contributed report on massage to White House Commission on CAM Policy.
+- 2002 – Contributed report on massage therapy to White House Commission on CAM Policy.

 - Began relationship with American Medical Association (AMA) to work toward future clarity on use of Current Procedural Terminology (CPT) Codes for massage therapy

-- 2004 – Mission statement updated to current version, to reflect focus of the association – “The mission of the American Massage Therapy Association is to serve AMTA members while advancing the art, science and practice of massage therapy.”
+- 2004 – Mission statement updated to reflect focus of the association – “The mission of the American Massage Therapy Association is to serve AMTA members while advancing the art, science and practice of massage therapy.”

 - Finalized process to publicly express the views of the association on aspects of massage therapy through official position statements.